designerwebhosting/inspirationforchange/_pages/heather.md

   feel like a different person, my mind is so clear.
 I feel brighter, happier and more relaxed.
 date: 2015-08-07
 permalink: "/heather/"
-tags: ["published","mySite-inspirationforchange.co.uk","page"]
+tags: ["published","page","mySite-inspirationforchange.co.uk"]
+htmlHead:
 ---

-&quot;My name is Heather and I am 50.
+"My name is Heather and I am 50.

-Before going to Ann my brain was a total mess, I was unable to concentrate, I had mood swings, thoughts I didn&rsquo;t want to think about and neighbours who bully.
+Before going to Ann my brain was a total mess, I was unable to concentrate, I had mood swings, thoughts I didn?t want to think about and neighbours who bully.